sapran/dontclickshit/README_EN.md

 Choosing antivirus is not easy: 'independent' tests are biased toward the AV vendors who in the end of the day pay for these tests.
 There are, however, more or less objective reviews and testing results.

 - AV-Test.org https://www.av-test.org/en/antivirus/home-windows
-- Результати тестування NSS Labs, якщо ви можете їх знайти.
+- NSS Labs reports, if you can find any nowadays.

 ## Backup your data